droshux/cardfinity/docs/RULES.md

   enters the field.
 - `on discard`: This spell automatically activates when this card is discarded.
 Either from hand, field or deck.
 Note that "damage" moves cards from the deck to the graveyard but does not "discard" meaning this trigger is not activated.
+This trigger occurs after the card enters the graveyard.
 - `on draw`: When this card is enters your hand from the deck this spell is automatically activated.